-The most difficult thing during the divorce is communication between partners.
-The divorce counseling for couples is an excellent idea, but many find it very hard to make their spouse participate in counseling.
+Divorce counseling for couples is an excellent idea, but many find it very hard to make their spouse participate in counseling.

 How to make your spouse participate?

-First, don’t be scared.
-Never show your partner that the divorce or the counseling is scaring you.
+Never show your partner that the divorce or the divorce counseling for couples is scaring you.
 If you show fear and insecurity about it, the other person will always feel like he or she doesn’t have to do what you ask.

-Sure, this may sound sexist, or look like you are only going deeper with problems in your marriage, but therapists are professionals and have probably worked with more difficult people.
+Sure, this may sound sexist, or look like you are only going more in-depth with problems in your marriage, but therapists are professionals and have probably worked with more complicated people.
 The roaring lion will be tamed and become a kitty with time.

-If positive methods fail, try a more tactical approach.
-Explain how the counseling is extremely important, not for you, but for the kids.
-If you don’t have kids, use a little imagination and find a good reason to make your spouse believe that the counseling needs to be done.
+Explain how divorce counseling for couples is extremely important, not for you but for the kids.
+If you don’t have kids, use a little imagination, and find a good reason to make your spouse believe that divorce counseling for couples needs to be done.
 “Honey, put our problems aside, we need to do this for the kids.
 You love little Mickey, don’t you?” – is a good persuasive sentence and is not even far from the truth.
-The kids are most important.
+The kids are the most important.